Moddable-OpenSource/moddable/documentation/pins/audioout.md

 - offset 8 -- sample count.
 4 bytes, unsigned little-endian

 Audio samples immediately follow the header.
 If there are two channels, the channels are interleaved.
 16-bit samples are signed little-endian values.
 8-bit samples are signed values.

+## Manifest defines
+The `audioOut` module is be configured at build time.

+### Defines for all targets
+- `MODDEF_AUDIOOUT_STREAMS` -- maximum number of simultaneous audio streams.
+The maximum is 4 and the default is 4.
+- `MODDEF_AUDIOOUT_BITSPERSAMPLE` -- number of bits per sample. macOS supports 8 and 16.
+ESP32 and ESP8266 support 16 only.
+The default is 16.
+- `MODDEF_AUDIOOUT_QUEUELENGTH` -- maximum number of items that may be queued on a single stream.
+Default is 8.

+### Defines for ESP32
+- `MODDEF_AUDIOOUT_I2S_NUM` -- The ESP32 I2S unit number.
+Default is 0.
+- `MODDEF_AUDIOOUT_I2S_BCK_PIN` -- The I2S clock pin.
+The default is 26.
+- `MODDEF_AUDIOOUT_I2S_LR_PIN` -- The I2S LR pin.
+The default is 25.
+- `MODDEF_AUDIOOUT_I2S_DATAOUT_PIN` -- The I2S data pin.
+The default is 22.

+### Defines for ESP8266
+- `MODDEF_AUDIOOUT_I2S_PDM` -- If zero, PCM samples are transmitted over I2S.
+If non-zero, samples are transmitted using PDM.
+Set to 32 for no oversampling, 64 for 2x oversampling, and 128 for 4x oversampling.
+Default is 0.